-Wide selfie: To get more into your selfie shot, select the front camera, then select MODE.
+Wide selfie: To get more into your selfie shot, select the front camera, then swipe in from the left and select "wide selfie".
 Tap wide selfie and you can take a wider shot.

 To take a selfie using a gesture or the heart rate sensor: In the camera flip over to selfie mode and hit settings > shooting methods (front).
 Here you'll find the options for voice capture, gestures, or using the heart rate sensor to take a picture.

-To take a long exposure photo: In the camera app, hit MODE and select PRO.
+To take a long exposure photo: In the camera app, swipe in from the left and select Pro.
 On the right-hand side you'll see the option to change the length of the exposure.
 Use the arrows to select the length of time you want.
-The exposure meter at the bottom will indicate whether you're going to over or under expose.
+The exposure compensation icon above will indicate whether you're going to over or under expose, by switching from + to -.